When it’s best to pay by credit card

 Yes, all overseas purchases are fully covered.

-Are there any issues of which I need to be aware?
+Are there any issues with section 75 that I need to be aware?

 If you purchase goods or services through a 'third party' then you cannot make a claim against them.
 This is most common when purchasing through a travel agent - if you are paying for a flight then your claim will be against the airline, whereas if you are paying for a travel agents package holiday your claim will be against the travel agent.
 In both instances you can still use Section 75 providing you have a valid claim for breach of contract or misrepresentation.